gregtour/gameboy/README.md

 The features of Greg's GameBoy Emulator are that it is written in C and compiles natively to many platforms.
 It uses SDL and can easily be ported.
 And there is also a JavaScript implementation that can be used in the browser.
-Compatibility has not been widely tested but I will say that it can emulate most original GameBoy games, excluding games that were compatible with both the GameBoy and the GameBoy color.
+Compatibility has not been widely tested but I will say that it can emulate most original GameBoy games, excluding games that were compatible with both the GameBoy and the GameBoy Color.
 GameBoy Color support has not been fully implemented yet.